Birdman (film): Post-production and visual effects

 The visual effects for the film were created by Montreal based studio Rodeo FX.
 They spent four months working on the film, and according to visual effects supervisor Ara Khanikian "visual effects touched 90% of the frames in the movie".
-A lot of the work was subtle.
-For example, stitching shots together, or creating the background for the windows in the hospital scene.
+A lot of the work was subtle, such as stitching shots together, or creating the background for the windows in the hospital scene.
 Many shots in the film feature mirrors, and much work was spent removing the reflections of the crew from these.
 To accomplish this the studio created a 2.5D digital matte painting of the reflected environment.
 They then rotoscoped out the parts of the mirror not containing the foreground actors and their reflections, and replaced these with the digital environment.
 Some of the original shots captured smudges and dirt on the mirrors, so the studio developed a way to extract them so they could paste them back into the film.
 A matte-painting was constructed for the night-day time lapses in the film too, created by matchmoving and reprojecting shots of the buildings it features, captured at different times of the day, together.
 Rodeo FX also adjusted the pace of scenes.
 Iñárritu demanded a "very precise rhythm and flow" to the film, so the studio had to re-speed much of it with timewarp curves to fit the pacing the director desired.

 Unlike some of the smaller adjustments though, the flying sequence required extensive preparation.
 Iñárritu spent three weeks with Halon Entertainment to previsualize the sequence.
 In New York, Lubezki then used the choreography of the previsualization to shoot background plates for the sequence, using a camera crane on a truck.
 When these were shot, Lubezki had mounted four GoPro cameras to the lens of the film camera to capture the light environment around him.
 Later, on a greenstage in Montreal, using a technique he had developed on Gravity, Lubezki lit Keaton with LED panels featuring high-dynamic-range images of the surrounding New York footage.
 The panels then realistically lit Keaton.
 Khanikian described the effect of the process, saying, "Instead of using standard lighting on greenscreen, [we were getting] the proper red bounce from the red bricks, and the same color of the sky reflected on Michael's head.
 It worked so well."
 Rodeo FX then completed the final shots.
 The sequence was the last piece the editors inserted into the film.
 Mirrione commented that before the sequence was finished, they "had only imagined what it was going to feel like", but once it was completed, "it took the movie to this ecstatic level that absolutely blew me away".